A High Incidence of Central Star Formation Inferred from the Color Gradients of Galaxies at $z>4$: Image Analysis

 Unlike previous applications of \texttt{GalfitM} (e.g., \citealt{vikaMegaMorphClassifyingGalaxy2015,sunStructureMorphologyGalaxies2023}), in this study we apply additional constraints to ensure that the parameters $n$ and $R_e$ change monotonically with wavelength, in accord with the observed behavior of galaxies, whose wavelength-dependent radial variation in light profile manifests as color gradients, which are induced by systematic changes in the radial distribution of stellar population and dust reddening (e.g., \citealt{kelvinGalaxyMassAssembly2012}).
 While invoking a higher-order polynomial to link the structural parameters across different filters may yield a mathematically superior fit, the solution may not be physically meaningful.
 Hence, we only permit $n$ and $R_e$ to vary linearly with wavelength.
+We verified that our main conclusions are insensitive to this choice.
 The convergence of the fit can be quite sensitive to the initial values of the free parameters.
 We set the initial value of $n$ to 2, close to the median value found by \cite{sunStructureMorphologyGalaxies2023}, and $R_e$ to the median value of the half-light radius measured using \texttt{Photutils} \citep{bradleyAstropyPhotutils122024}.
 Initially set to the Kron aperture flux, the magnitudes are free to vary with wavelength following a Chebyshev polynomials of order 7.
-The initial guesses for $q$ and $\Theta$ are available from the source detection procedure, and during the fit, these parameters are held constant with wavelength.
+The initial guesses for $q$ and $\Theta$ are available from the source detection procedure, and during the fit, these parameters are kept constant with wavelength.